-Terrorist action may be auxiliary-one element of a larger military or guerrilla strategy; it may be confined to limited goals (revenge, publicity, political statement, release of prisoners, ethnic autonomy); or it may be self-sufficient-pursuing its goals through the systematic use of terror alone.
-It is this independent terror strategy, rather than terrorist action per se, that should properly be labelled 'terrorism'.
+Terrorist action may be auxiliary - one element of a larger military or guerrilla strategy; it may be confined to limited goals (revenge, publicity, political statement, release of prisoners, ethnic autonomy); or it may be 'absolute' - the pursuit of political goals through the systematic use of terror alone.
+It is this absolute, independent terror strategy, rather than terrorist action per se, that should properly be labelled 'terrorism'.
 It has a unique logic, which we can trace across the last century.
 It was first distinctly outlined in Johannes Most's Philosophy of the Bomb, an anarchist tract of the 1880s, and rests on a number of connected propositions:

-1 Outrageous violence will seize the public imagination

-- 2 Its audience can thus be awakened to political issues - 3 Violence is inherently empowering, and 'a cleansing force' (as the later anti-colonial writer Frantz Fanon put it) - 4 Systematic violence can threaten the state and impel it into delegitimizing reactions - 5 Violence can destabilize the social order and threaten social breakdown (the 'spiral of terror' and counterterror) - 6 Ultimately the people will reject the government and turn to the 'terrorists'.
+- 1. outrageous violence will seize the public imagination; - 2. its audience can thus be awakened to political issues; - 3. violence is inherently empowering, and 'a cleansing force' (as the later anticolonial writer Frantz Fanon put it); - 4. systematic violence can threaten the state and impel it into delegitimizing reactions; - 5. violence can destabilize the social order and threaten social breakdown (the 'spiral of terror' and counterterror); - 6. ultimately the people will reject the government and turn to the 'terrorists'.

-Thus terrorism properly so called is not just the use of violence for political ends; not just outrageous violence; not just violence by the armed against the unarmed; it is conceived as a free-standing, sufficient, and decisive political strategy.
+Thus terrorism properly so called is not just the use of violence for political ends; not just outrageous violence; not just violence by the